-New York Giants fans are wondering if win number is coming Sunday.
+New York Giants fans are wondering if their winning number is coming up Sunday.

 The 0-5 G-Men are hosting the Washington Football Team at MetLife Stadium.

-But in NFL Week 6, the Giants will have to win as a favorite against 1-4 Washington, a team that has yielded at least 30 points for fourth-straight weeks.
+But in NFL Week Six, the Giants will have to win as a favorite against 1-4 Washington, a team that has yielded at least 30 points for four straight weeks.

 Giants + NJ sports betting lines